Baby foods that help with constipation – and cause it!

-Constipation in newborns is fairly uncommon and many parents confuse irregular bowel movements with constipation.
+Constipation in babies is fairly uncommon and many parents confuse irregular bowel movements with constipation.
 Babies can poop anywhere from every feed to once a week.
 But rather than frequency, you want to look for consistency and whether they are hard or soft.
-Then once your baby starts on solid foods this can change as their little digestive systems adjust to their new diet and certain foods they eat can cause constipation.
-But there are also plenty of foods you can give your baby that will also help treat constipation and help keep them regular.
+Then once your baby starts on solid food this can change as their little digestive systems adjust to their new diet and certain foods they eat can cause constipation.
+But if your baby is constipated, there are also plenty of specific foods you can give them that will help relieve constipation and help keep your baby’s bowels happy.

 What foods help relieve constipation?

-Once your baby is on solid foods their poop schedule might change drastically, again the most important thing is not how often they poop, but more so how hard or soft it is.
-A constipated baby will often show pain or discomfort or strain, and they may have a hard or bloated tummy.
+Once you start introducing solids, your baby’s poop schedule might change drastically.
+As we mentioned, most important thing is not how often they poop, but more so how hard or soft it is.
+Constipation in babies will often show up as pain or discomfort or strain, and they may have a hard or bloated tummy.

-You want to make sure your baby is eating a high fibre diet to help keep their bowel movements regular.
-The top foods for managing and relieving constipation are:
+You want to make sure your baby is eating a high fibre diet with their solid foods to help keep their bowel movements regular.
+The top foods for helping to manage and relieve constipation are:

 The P-fruits

-Pears, plums, peaches and prunes are seriously high in fibre and can work a treat to get things moving.
-Rotate these in your baby’s diet to help keep them regular, and then dose them up when they need a little extra help.
-Prunes can be particularly effective in getting things moving, so remember to start with small amounts and work up depending on your child’s needs.
+Pears, plums, peaches and prunes are seriously high in fibre and can work a treat for bowel movement.
+Rotate these solid foods in your baby’s diet to help keep them regular, and then dose them up when they need a little extra help.
+Prunes can also be particularly effective in getting things moving, so remember to start with small amounts and work up depending on your child’s needs.

 Apples

-An apple a day can help keep more than just the doctor away, they can help keep constipation at bay.
-Apples are high in fibre and are a great regular addition to your child’s diet and are sweet and most kids love them.
+An apple a day can keep more than just the doctor away, they’re also handy for helping to prevent constipation.
+Apples are high in fibre and are a great regular addition to your baby’s diet and are sweet and most kids love them.

 Broccoli

-So broccoli might be a harder sell to your little one, especially as they get older, but broccoli is a great source of fibre (and not to mention a host of other nutrients) so keeping this as a regular staple in their diet is a great idea.
+So broccoli might be a harder sell too your little one, especially as they get older, but broccoli is a great source of fibre (and not to mention a host of other nutrients).
+Keeping this one as a regular staple in their diet is great for your baby’s digestion.

-Make sure you are giving your children whole grains, so wholemeal breads, pasta, oats, quinoa etc. Not only are these better for your children, but they are also higher in fibre and nutrients than white varieties that are low in fibre.
+Make sure you are giving your baby whole grains, so whole grain bread breads (rather than white bread), pasta, oats, quinoa etc. Not only are these better for your baby, but they’re foods that are also in fibre and nutrients than white varieties that are low in fibre.

 Chia seeds, flax seeds or LSA

-All these are great particularly if you have a fussy eater as they can be snuck into cereal, porridge, smoothies or even baked into muffins or slices and they are high in both soluble and insoluble fibre helping keep bowel movements regular.
+If your baby is constipated, these are great for their diet.
+Particularly if you have a fussy eater as they can be snuck into baby cereal, porridge, smoothies or even baked into muffins or slices and they are high in both soluble and insoluble fibre helping keep bowel movements regular.
 These are best given to babies over nine months, but always speak with your doctor if you are unsure.

 Water

-Once your child is over six months you should be making sure your child is getting plenty of water in their diet every day.
+Once your baby is over six months (and over breast milk) you should be making sure your baby is getting plenty of water in their diet every day.
 They will get much of their daily water needs from food and milk but as they grow they will need more and it’s a good habit to get them into and enjoying from an early age.
+Good fluid intake is such an easy way to soften your baby’s constipation.

 Fruit juice

-It’s good to avoid giving your child too much fruit juice as it is high in sugar, however when they are struggling to get a bowel movement a small amount of apple juice or prune juice can work a treat.
+It’s good to avoid giving your baby too much fruit juice as it is high in sugar, however when they are struggling to get a bowel movement a small amount of apple juice, prune juice pear juice can work a treat.
 Dilute it with water and just start with small amounts, as a little will go a long way.

 What foods cause constipation?